Retro-Devils/Devils-Box/README.md

   ~ Downloaders

-  ~ Rboot and very simple tools.
+  ~ Reboot and very simple tools.

 *We have tested on 3 seperate pcs with linux running on them.
 One pc didnt have Retropie at all. *